ashley-hawkins/gencppm/README.md

 A tool to generate a cppm (C++20 Module) file that exports symbols declared in traditional headers.
 Extremely early in development and not really ready to be used in any form other than testing for bug reports.

+# Known limitations

+- Does not support anything defined as a macro.
+- Does not support static variables in headers, since it's not possible to export those.
+If you're in a position where you can patch the library, this can be worked around by changing it to `inline` instead.

 # License information

 The project adheres to the [REUSE spceification](https://reuse.software/spec/) for license info.